 Starting in 2010, FTRF initiated the Judith Krug Fund Banned Books Week event grants project to disburse grants to

 organizations to assist them in staging "Read-Outs" or

 (A Banned Books Week Read-Out is an event at which people gather to

 read from books that have been banned or challenged over the years, in

 order to celebrate the freedom to read.)
 Judith was a co-founder of Banned Books Week.
-Banned Books Week 2013 took place September 22–28.
+Banned Books Week 2014 will take place September 21–27.

 Intellectual Freedom Online Education

 FTRF is working with Library and Information Science (LIS) professors to develop online intellectual freedom education for LIS students and library professionals focused on intellectual freedom issues.
 Judith was a fierce proponent of education, and among her many other accomplishments taught classes and lectured frequently at LIS programs on intellectual freedom.